RevenueCat/purchases-ios/Sources/DocCDocumentation/DocCDocumentation.docc/V5_API_Migration_guide.md

 ## Deployment Target

-The minimum targets have been raised to the folllowing:
+The minimum targets have been raised to the following:
 - iOS 13.0
 - tvOS 13.0
 - watchOS 6.2